 Around the region, Australians have been involved in peace building initiatives in Cambodia, India, Japan, Taiwan, the Republic of Korea, Papua New Guinea, Indonesia, Fiji, the Solomon Islands and Samoa.
 Australians associated with IofC have partnered with local community groups at home and abroad in addressing many issues, including substance abuse, damaged relationships, racism, corruption and youth radicalization.
 Cambodian, Vietnamese and South Sudanese community groups in Australia were among the many who associated themselves with the organization and drew on the network to support grassroots initiatives.
 More recently, Australians of all backgrounds have been involved in welcoming and supporting Muslim and other community leaders to counter issues of racism, ignorance and extremism through local initiatives offering hospitality and dialogue.

-With the approach of the new millennium, supporters of the movement agreed to that words ‘moral re-armament’ no longer hold the same resonance as they did in 1938.
-In 2001, the new name Initiatives of Change (IofC) was agreed to after a process involving the international network.
+With the approach of the new millennium, many active participants in the movement felt that the words ‘moral re-armament’ no longer held the same resonance as they did in 1938.
+At a global consultation of representatives of the international network, the new name Initiatives of Change (IofC) was agreed to.

 While ways of expressing truth, and methods of coordinating the global work, continue to change as succeeding generations take on this particular responsibility for the moral and spiritual renewal of society, the essential philosophy of IofC remains the same - that personal change can lead to social, economic and political change.
 With its emphasis on experience rather than philosophy, IofC provides a focus where people of different religious and political persuasions can meet without compromising their own beliefs, and be part of a global network committed to working for change in the world.